Bethany Rose Lamont

 Guest Lecturer, Central Saint Martins, London

-I have served as a guest lecturer on three undergraduate interdisciplinary modules: ‘Censorship’ (first year students), ‘Curation’ (first year students) and ‘Pop Culture and the Fantastic’ (second and third year students) and one Mst. module, ‘Digital Humanities’ over the course of my three years as a PhD student.
+I have served as a guest lecturer on three undergraduate interdisciplinary modules: ‘Censorship’ (first year students), ‘Curation’ (first year students) and ‘Pop Culture and the Fantastic’ (second and third year students) and one Mst. module, ‘Digital Humanities’ over the course of my three years as a PhD student, a position I have continued since completing my thesis.

 Here I have developed custom one to two hour lectures, class discussions and accompanying reading lists, this was all achieved in close partnership with Central Saint Martin’s course leaders.
 Key experiences included supporting students via email and in person, assisting with recommended reading and class assignments to ensure they were confident and comfortable in their studies.
 Managing our, often lively, class discussions was an especially important skill set.
 Here I navigated potentially controversial and distressing themes such as trauma theory, mental illness, censorship and free speech to create an accessible space for intellectual engagement.